Skip to main content

 • February 4, 2020

-"I’m a 32 year old male and I’ve experienced a few cases of gout over the last couple years.
+"I’m a 32-year-old male, and I’ve experienced a few cases of gout over the last couple of years.
 This latest one was much more intense than the others.
-I was prescribed Indomethacin which has worked in the past.
-Almost a week later and zero ability to walk or even sit without pain, I went back to urgent care and was prescribed Prednisone.
-4 hours after taking the first 60 mg and zero pain and swelling.
+I was prescribed Indomethacin, which has worked in the past.
+Almost a week later, and with zero ability to walk or even sit without pain, I went back to urgent care and was prescribed Prednisone.
+Four hours after taking the first 60 mg, I had zero pain and swelling.
 I can walk gingerly and even took the dog on a short walk.
-I had almost forgot how it felt to walk without pain.
-I’m hoping the remaining regiment will kick this to the curb."
+I had almost forgotten how it felt to walk without pain.
+I’m hoping the remaining regimen will kick this to the curb."

 9 / 10